endymion1818/deliciousreverie-2023/src/content/posts/react-countdown-timer.md

 It's also much clearer.
 We're not using mathematical operations on milliseconds, instead treating times as their own separate entities.
 And I think the code is much  more readable too.

 My only concern with this component is it doesn't announce to screen reader users when the time counts down.
-And we wouldn't want to annoy the user more by announcing every second.
+However we wouldn't want to annoy the user more by announcing every second.

 An improvement could be that we add logic to announce the time left at meaningful intervals such as "10 minutes left", "1 minute left" etc.